dslab-epfl/tinynf/c/ixgbe/ReadMe.md

 All references in the code are to the Intel 82599 Data Sheet unless otherwise noted.
-It used to be publicly available but the link is dead, though you may have luck googling it.
+It used to be publicly available but the link is dead, though you may have luck looking it up.

 ### Interpretations